alexandermishin13/tm1637-kmod/README.md

 ## Status

-The driver is tested on Orange Pi PC and Raspberry Pi 2.
+The driver is tested on Orange Pi PC and Zero and Raspberry Pi 2b and 4b.

 ## A couple of words